polakowskimaciej/SeleniumTesting/ReadMe.md

 ### To write (more will be added)
 - Is write to me link guiding to contact form?
 - Does the form fields have alternative text and correct tags?
-- Does return to home page link works?
 - Do the paragraph links guide to correct paragraphs?
 - Does the "details below link" scroll to expected space?
 - Does the footer link work?